-This is so easy and it costs you nothing but time.
+This is so easy, and it costs you nothing but time.
 I know "time" is one of those elements we never have enough of, but that simply means you have to use it wisely.
-Every non-profit association and project needs help and there's so much you can bring to the party as a photographer/artist.
+Every non-profit association and project needs help these days, and there's so much you can bring to the party as a photographer/artist.

-Look for local events all year long, not just at holiday time.
+- Look for local events all year long, not just at holiday time.
 For example, what's coming up in your community that's a fund-raising event?
-Keep in touch with the Chamber of Commerce, the various service organizations and the schools.

-Every high school football team, band, yearbook and chorus are looking for new ways to raise money - you've got the gear and the know-how - so how about working with them to create a new idea for fund-raising beyond hot dog sales at Friday night games?
+- Every high school sports team, band, yearbook, and chorus are looking for new ways to raise money, and you've got the gear and the know-how.
+How about working with them to create a new idea for fund-raising beyond hot dog sales at the games?